[mc4wp_form id="5389"]

 Reconstruction vs. Termination

-The unit owners at one South Miami-Dade County condominium destroyed by Hurricane Andrew were shocked to learn of a provision in their declaration of condominium which provided for automatic termination when damage exceeded fifty (50%) percent or more of the condominium, unless a majority of the total voting interests voted within sixty days to rebuild.
-Since the unit owners had scattered all across the country, the association had to seek court relief to prevent the activation of the provision.
-It is preferable for the documents to require a vote of the owners to terminate the condominium, not to rebuild it.
-That said, The Condominium Act was amended subsequent to the hurricanes of 2004 and 2005 to provide a method for terminating condominiums in the event of economic waste, disrepair of the property and when continued operation of the condominium is made impossible by law or regulation.
+The unit owners at several condominiums destroyed or severely damaged by hurricanes have been shocked to learn of a provision in their declaration of condominium which provided for automatic termination when damage exceeded a certain percentage, often fifty percent (50%) or more of the condominium, unless a majority of the total voting interests voted to rebuild within a short time period, often within sixty (60) days.
+In many of these instances, since the unit owners had scattered all across the country, the associations had to seek court relief to prevent the activation of the provision.
+These types of “auto-termination” clauses can be very problematic.
+If your association has such a clause, it is recommended to revise this language via amendment before the next hurricane strikes.
+It should also be noted that the Condominium Act was amended subsequent to the hurricanes of 2004 and 2005 to provide a method for terminating condominiums in the event of economic waste, disrepair of the property and when continued operation of the condominium is made impossible by law or regulation.

 Survey the Property and Identify Areas Needing Priority Attention

-Depending upon the nature and extent of the damage, it may be necessary to evacuate the premises or shore-up the structure.
+Depending upon the nature and extent of the damage, it may be necessary to evacuate the premises and/or pursue temporary remedial measures and support for the condominium building(s), all with the assistance of a qualified professional.
 In some cases, it may be necessary to hire security personnel to protect against vandalism, theft and other criminal activities.
-In the case of widespread disaster, unit owners will not be able to depend upon local law enforcement agencies whose attention might be diverted to higher priority matters.
+In the case of widespread disaster, unit owners may not be able to depend upon local law enforcement agencies whose attention might be diverted to higher priority matters.
 Arrangements for security, debris cleanup and emergency repairs should be made as part of a disaster plan, not after the fact, when it will be difficult, if not impossible, to find help.

 Beware the Quick Fix

 Within hours of any disaster, the affected community will be besieged by companies and individuals looking for work and/or offering disaster recovery services.
 Some of these folks may have come to the disaster area from other states and many may be unlicensed and uninsured.
-Interspersed among the new arrivals will be the con men and profiteers who prey upon the misfortune of others.
+Along with an influx of reputable disaster recovery professionals there will be the con men and profiteers who prey upon the misfortune of others.
 While still reeling from the shock of the disaster, it is often very tempting to sign the first contract presented to you.
 Resist that urge as experience has shown that these quick solutions are formulas for disasters of greater magnitude than those already suffered.
+It is always recommended for your association attorney to review any such contract before execution.

 The old adage that “haste makes waste” truly applies in these situations.
 The best advice is to stick to your disaster plan which, hopefully, will include a plan that anticipates the five (5) phases of reconstruction: